 The Superintendent's Compendium is a compilation of designations, closures, permit requirements, and other restrictions made by the superintendent, in addition to what is contained in Title 36 of the Code of Federal Regulations (Chapter 1, Parts 1 through 7 and 34), and other applicable federal statutes and regulations.

 In accordance with regulations and the delegated authority provided in Title 36, Code of Federal Regulations ("36 CFR"), Chapter 1, Parts 1-7, authorized by Title 54 United States Code, Section 100751, the following provisions apply to all lands and waters administered by the National Park Service, within the boundaries of Lassen Volcanic National Park.
 Unless otherwise stated, these regulatory provisions apply in addition to the requirements contained in 36 CFR, Chapter 1, Parts 1-7.
-Written determinations, which explain the reasoning behind the Superintendent's use of discretionary authority, as required by Section 1.5(c), are identified by italicized print.
+Written determinations, which explain the reasoning behind the Superintendent's use of discretionary authority, as required by Section 1.5(c), are preceded by "Note".

 I. 36 CFR §1.5 – Visiting Hours, Public Use Limits, Closures, and Area Designations for Specific Use or Activities

 [a](1) Visiting Hours, Public Use Limits, and Closures

 The following visiting hours and public use limits are established for all or for the listed portions of the park, and the following closures are established for all or a portion of the park to all public use or to a certain use or activity:

 The park is open year-round.
 Park facility hours of operation are varied and are posted in the park guide and on the Lassen Volcanic National Park website.